Beijing, China: Entrance from Tianamen Sqaure to the Forbidden City.

 China has one of the biggest and busiest rail networks in the world, and trains link almost every town & city.
-Chinese trains are a safe, comfortable & cheap way to travel around China, and a Chinese train journey is an experience in itself, a total contrast with environmentally-unfriendly internal flights.
+Chinese trains are a safe, comfortable, punctual & cheap way to travel around China, and a Chinese train journey is an experience in itself, in contrast with less reliable and environmentally-unfriendly internal flights.
 This page will help you understand & plan train travel in China, & arrange your train tickets.
-On this page you'll find:

 Beijing - Shanghai